DecPayments/WHMCS/README.md

 Plugin for WHMCS

-It's simple to install and use!
+It's easy to install and use!
 Download this code; Remove license and readme file; Put this code on your plugin folder of WHMCS; And ya!
 Done!